 STATEMENT OF PRINCIPLES

-We aspire to be great community schools of choice for the families we serve.
+We aspire to be great community schools of choice.
 We are united behind the original ideals of the charter school contract.
 We embrace our diverse communities, which include immigrants, people of color, children with disabilities, the homeless, English language learners, people of all faiths, and the LGBTQ community.
-We believe in the power of schools to transform the lives of young people AND in the responsibility of government to ensure that all children have adequate nutrition, shelter, health care and educational opportunity.
+We believe in the power of schools to transform the lives of young people.
+We see how charter schools encourage innovation and strengthen our public school system.

 As public institutions, our charter schools are open, welcoming, and responsive to our many stakeholders.